 - Pain during urination (dysuria)

-Menstrual Irregularities for PCOS vs Endometriosis
+Menstrual Irregularities for PMOS vs Endometriosis

 What the Research Found